wordswords/davidcraddocknet-hugo/hugo-site/content/pages/my-media-and-gaming-setup.md

 ### Living Room TV Setup

 We have a super minimal setup in our living room which my wife uses heavily.
-It is super minimal because she doesn't like overcomplicated tech stuff :) It consisters of:
+It is super minimal because she doesn't like overcomplicated tech stuff :) It consists of:

 - Sony BRAVIA 2023 Edition, KD-43X75WL, 43 Inch, LED, Smart TV, 4K HDR, Google TV